milandobrota/milandobrota.github.io/_posts/2016-02-26-reflecting-on-your-morning-routine.md

 Are those thoughts and emotions positive or negative?
 This matters a great deal, because they will set the tone for the rest of the day.

 What can you do to start off on the right foot each morning?
-What kind of morning routines, or other changes in your habbits, would make your morning self happier and more inspired?
+What kind of morning routine, or other change in your habits, would make your morning self happier and more inspired?